gkorpal/HtDP/README.md

 `````
 ![drracket](drracket.png)

-For the Parts I and II we will be working with Basic Student Language (BSL).
+For the Parts I and II we will be working with Beginning Student Language (BSL).

 <!-----
 ### The basic steps of a function design recipe